NivethithaJM/jira-bitbucket-mcp/README.md

 #### 2. MCP Configuration File

-Create an `mcp.json` file in your project root or user directory:
+Run the installation script to generate the configuration, or manually create an `mcp.json` file in your project root or user directory:

 ```json
 {